 - Enable payment gateways – choose from 100+ payment providers.

 - Add shipping methods – set shipping costs, locations, and more so that products reach customers safely.

 - Integrate apps – add extra functionality to your store with apps, such as multichannel selling.

 - Choose a price plan – pick the right plan for your needs and budget.

-- Publish – start gaining customers by publishing your store.
+- Publish – start gaining customers by publishing your store

-Not only is Shopify super easy to use, it gives you a really strong platform for selling products.
+Not only is Shopify super easy to use, but it also gives you a really strong platform for selling products.
 The sales features are excellent, you have access to over 2,000 apps to make your online store even more seamless, and it’s good value for money, too.

 With this combination of simplicity and strength, you can’t really go wrong with Shopify.

 If your store is quite small, you can copy and paste sections across, but if you’re looking to move something bigger, you can use one of the many apps in the Shopify app store, such as Store Importer.
 If you’d rather let someone else handle it, you can choose to hire a Shopify Expert to do the job.

 It’s also possible to migrate your Shopify store to another ecommerce provider too, however, the steps to do this will be different for each provider.